Kile/Killua/killua/tests/README.md

 	# It is important to place whatever variable to test again after the comma so if it fails,
 	# the actual value of that variable can be displayed in the logs
 ```
+For writing tests including `Views`s or `Bot.wait_for` see [How `View`s and `Bot.wait_for` is handled](#how-views-and-bot.wait_for-is-handled)

+## Troubleshooting

+### `Views`
+Commonly view responses cause a bit of trouble, though luckily not as much as they used to.
+When a view response isn't as intended, check the following:
++ Is `context.timeout_view` set to `True`?
+If it is, the view automatically instantly times out
++ Is the callback you designed the view for the last time the callback is used?

+### An issue with `User`

+Make sure the `User` database entry is exactly how you want it to be before the command.
+Resetting the database can often cause more harm than good!